-- 13.1 The school site is surrounded by a continuous perimeter fence/wall to reduce the risk of unauthorised access/egress. - 13.2 All staff members have a responsibility to ensure our buildings and grounds are secure and for reporting concerns that may come to light.
+- 13.1.
+The school site is surrounded by a continuous perimeter fence or wall to reduce the risk of unauthorised access and egress. - 13.2.
+All staff members have a responsibility to ensure our buildings and grounds are secure and for reporting concerns that may come to light.

-- 13.3 We check the identity of all visitors and volunteers coming into school.
-Visitors are expected to sign in and out in the office visitors' electronic signing system and to display the appropriately coloured visitor's lanyard while on the school site.
-Any individual who is not known or identifiable will be challenged for clarification and reassurance. - 13.4 The school will not accept the behaviour of any individual, parent or anyone else, that threatens school security or leads others, child or adult, to feel unsafe.
+We check the identity of all visitors and volunteers coming into school.
+Visitors are expected to sign in and out in the office visitors' electronic sign in system and to wear the appropriate coloured lanyard while on the school site.
+Any individual who is not known or identifiable will be challenged for clarification and reassurance.
+13.3.
+The school will not accept the behaviour of any individual, parent or anyone else, that threatens school security or leads others, child or adult, to feel unsafe.
 Such behaviour will be treated as a serious concern and may result in a decision to refuse the person access to the school site.